Mirko117/Mirko117/README.md

 ## Welcome to My GitHub Profile! 👋

 Hi there!
 I'm Mirko, a passionate web developer with a strong focus on creating visually appealing, user-friendly, and responsive websites.
-I have extensive experience in web design and development, particularly with Webflow, HTML, CSS, and JavaScript.
+I have extensive experience in web design and development, particularly with Webflow, HTML, CSS, JavaScript, and Python.
 I'm always eager to learn new technologies and take on challenging projects.

 ### 🛠 Skills and Expertise
 - **Webflow**: Expert in building and maintaining dynamic, responsive websites using Webflow.